CCI® and NASC™ accepted. Program meets all AORN standards for RNFA education.

 Given me more opportunities in my General Surgery NP job, following patients from admission to discharge.
 I can assist the surgeons allowing them more hands to help with operations, especially in the evenings and nights.

-Being an RNFA has opened many doors for me and allowed me to better myself personally and professionally.
+Being an RN First Assistant has opened many doors for me and allowed me to better myself personally and professionally.
 I specialize in orthopedics and am very happy where I am in life.

 I have enjoyed the flexibility of being able to function in the clinic or in the OR as a critical member of the team.